 rpm -q -a –qf “%10{SIZE}\t%{NAME}\n” | sort -k1,1n

 I had read about the transparent compression that zfs offers.
 I wanted to verify it so I did, and sent my results off.
 As we all know no experiment is valid unless verifiable.
-I wanted be sure that the transparent compression was actually working so I set up a sample zfs volume and purposefully made [...]
+I wanted be sure that the transparent Continue reading ZFS in practice – verifying transparent compression –

-I figured out how to remotely power cycle the two poweredge 850′s I have remotely.
+I figured out how to remotely power cycle the two poweredge 850’s I have remotely.
 I used dells ipmitool rpms and a little help from the internet.
-1. Install the rpms 2. load the needed modules modprobe ipmi_si modprobe ipmi_devintf 3. configure the network, and auth as seen here 4. test xxxx
+1. Install the rpms 2. load the needed modules modprobe ipmi_si modprobe ipmi_devintf Continue reading Who needs an ipkvm?

 Here.
 This includes the oggzrip utility.
 Maybe later I’ll give instructions for compiling things you intend to turn into packages.
 If I feel like it that is; biatches.